angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 The flag was planned as an exception, but it was too often used in legitimate cases where setting signals was reasonable or even necessary, such as updating a signal after a series of changes or working with multiple signals.
 In response, Angular’s new approach now allows setting signals within `effect()` by default, removing the need for `allowSignalWrites`.
 This more flexible design reflects Angular’s commitment to simplifying the development experience.
-Please review the [official blog post](https://blog.angular.dev/latest-updates-to-effect-in-angular-f2d2648defcd) that confirms this new guidance.
+See the [official blog post](https://blog.angular.dev/latest-updates-to-effect-in-angular-f2d2648defcd) that confirms this new guidance.

 We interpret this new information in the following way:
 > 💡 **It is now a valid case to use `effect()` for state updates or side effects that are difficult to achieve with other reactive primitives, such as `computed()`**.